michalsn/codeigniter-nested-model/docs/installation.md

 In the example below we will assume that files from this project will be located in `app/ThirdParty/nested-model` directory.

-Download this project and then enable it by editing the `app/Config/Autoload.php` file and adding the `Michalsn\CodeIgniterNestedModel` namespace to the `$psr4` array, like in the below example:
+Download this project and then enable it by editing the `app/Config/Autoload.php` file and adding the `Michalsn\CodeIgniterNestedModel` namespace to the `$psr4` array.
+You also have to add `Common.php` to the `$files` array, like in the below example:

 ```php
 <?php